Special Education Labels: The 13 IDEA Disability Categories

 Take a Picture.
 It Will Last Longer…

-Ask any kid who has graduated from high school and who has ever received Special Education services.
-They can tell you precisely what their label was, what their issues were perceived to be or documented to be, and what they dealt with during their academic career because of those labels.
-Their stories will vary but their emotions will surface quickly.
+Ask any kid who has graduated from high school and ever received Special Education services.
+They can tell you precisely what their label was and what they dealt with because of it.
+Their stories vary.
+Their emotions surface fast.

-Some labels given are on-target, naming the student as a child who is Otherwise Health Impaired.
+Some labels given are on-target, naming the student as a child with another health impairment.
 Yep.
 Susie Q. has a life-threatening cardiac issue.
-Yes, there is some cognitive delay and yes, she's not at grade level, but is that really WHO she is?
-The cognitive delay isn't noted as part of OHI…she also has significant hearing loss and vision is becoming problematic as well.
+Yes, there is some cognitive delay, and yes, she's not at grade level, but is that really WHO she is?
+The cognitive delay isn't noted as part of OHI…she also has significant hearing loss, and vision is becoming problematic as well.

 What about Marti?
-Intellectual Disabilities.
-She reads at a first grade level and is in fourth grade.
-Behind in Math, working at about the second grade level.
-She is bright, smart in so many other ways which aren't measured, and really funny.
-If you didn't know her, you might see a kid who just needs a lot of academic support.
-She has heaps of common sense; she cooks with her mom, hunts and fishes with her dad, plays with and argues with her siblings.
-She has a bit of a stammer when speaking but only when she is excited about something.
+Intellectual disability.
+She reads at a first-grade level and is in fourth grade, and she's working at about second grade level in Math.
+She is bright, smart in ways which aren't measured, and really funny.
+She has heaps of common sense.
+She cooks with her mom, hunts and fishes with her dad, and plays with and argues with her siblings.
+She has a bit of a stammer, but only when she is excited about something.

 Three different kids.
 Three different identifying "labels".
-Each child's needs and challenges, unique.
+Each child's needs and challenges are unique.

 Disability Designations